excarnateSojourner/wikifunctions-dumps/README.md

 * `names to codes`: Maps types' labels to their Z codes.

 ## `lacking_lang`
 This script generates lists of objects that lack labels, descriptions, or aliases in a given language.
+Implementations and test cases will only be listed if their associated function is labelled.

 This script can run stand-alone or be used from another script.